fishjam-dev/fishjam-docs/docs/deploying/vps.md

 The first one informs you that _cloud-init_ is still configuring your server.
 The second one means that something went wrong.
 You can find logs from the _cloud-init_ run in `/var/log/cloud-init-output.log` file.
-`done` means that your jellyfish server is ready to be used.
+`done` means that your fishjam server is ready to be used.

 If you'd like to keep an eye on the _cloud-init_ process you can use: